-- 7.1. student participates in an ECD manufacturer course, following all of that manufacturer's requirements to become certified in the use of that ECD. - 7.2. student secures the right arm of the subject by pinning it to the ground at the elbow and wrist. - 7.3. student secures the subject's left arm by pinning it to the ground at the elbow and wrist. - 7.4. student secures the subject's head by placing both hands on it and holding it to the ground, while at the same time issuing loud verbal commands to the subject. - 7.5. student secures the subject's legs, by holding the feet. - 7.6. student applies handcuffs on the subject, and double-lock them. - 7.7. student searches the subject while the subject is prone, while simultaneously checking the subject for injuries.
+- 7.1. you participate in an ECD manufacturer course, following all of that manufacturer's requirements to become certified in the use of that ECD. - 7.2. you secure the right arm of the subject by pinning it to the ground at the elbow and wrist. - 7.3. you secure the subject's left arm by pinning it to the ground at the elbow and wrist. - 7.4. you secure the subject's head by placing both hands on it and holding it to the ground, while at the same time issuing loud verbal commands to the subject. - 7.5. you secure the subject's legs, by holding the feet. - 7.6. you apply handcuffs on the subject, and double-lock them. - 7.7. you search the subject while the subject is prone, while simultaneously checking the subject for injuries.